keithpitt/minispade-rails/README.md

 minispade.require("path/to/file_1.js")
 ```

-And it will execute the file!
+And it will execute the file.
+If you've already called `minispade.require` before on the same file, it will do nothing.

 ## Configuration